Download the app today.

 LifeArk

-LifeArk is a digital family time capsule designed to store and preserve your family’s stories, unlike StoryWorth which primarily collects stories through weekly questions sent via email.
+LifeArk is a digital family time capsule designed to store and preserve your family’s stories, unlike Storyworth which primarily collects stories through weekly questions sent via email.
 LifeArk takes a more multimedia-based approach, allowing you to store text, photos, audio, and video in an online platform designed to simulate the feel of actual rooms.
 You can even designate certain items as heirlooms, allowing them to be passed down from generation to generation.
-It’s more of an immersive experience than StoryWorth, focusing on the visualization and sensory experience of memories, as opposed to the predominantly text-based format of StoryWorth.
+It’s more of an immersive experience than Storyworth, focusing on the visualization and sensory experience of memories, as opposed to the predominantly text-based format of Storyworth.

 Vita Life Story